sagemathinc/cocalc-doc/source/docker-image.rst

 #.
 Unlike the `cocalc.com <https://cocalc.com>`_ service, the Docker image doesn't isolate projects from each other.
 There are no resource limitations between different projects.

 #.
 The Docker image has no provisions to scale horizontally.
-The Docker image should work for you on an average server, with a relatively small number of *trusted*, non-malicious users.
-In contrast, the online service `cocalc.com <https://cocalc.com>`_ uses a proprietary management system based on kubernetes that provides scalability, fault isolation, and resilience.
+The Docker image may be useful if you have a small number of *trusted*, non-malicious users.
+In contrast, the online service `cocalc.com <https://cocalc.com>`_ uses a proprietary resource management system based on kubernetes that provides scalability, fault isolation, and resilience.
 Contact us at help@cocalc.com if you are interested in running CoCalc with kubernetes infrastructure.

 #.
 The software stack behind the `cocalc.com <https://cocalc.com>`_ service is several hundred gigabytes of well-tested code and data.
 In comparison, the Docker image provides a small subset of that stack, including SageMath and LaTeX.
 You can extend it on your own, though, by either installing more into the container or by amending the Dockerfile.